Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Security Proofs

 \section{Security Proofs}

-Throughout this section, we will use the definitions from \Cref{sec:protocol}, in particular from \Cref{fig:final_protocol}.
-Further, we denote the computational security parameter by $\kappa$, and the statistical security parameter by $\nu$.

-We are now going to briefly summarize what it means that a protocol is secure in the real-ideal-paradigm sense~\cite{DBLP:journals/ftsec/EvansKR18}.
-First, a protocol only can be proven secure with respect to an ideal functionality.
-In other words, a protocol execution is secure if it behaves the same as when the parties send their input to a trusted third party that does the computation and provides them with the outputs.
-More formally, an environment should not be able to distinguish between observation of the protocol with a possible adversary and a simulator interacting with the ideal functionality.
-More specifically, most of the time, computational indistinguishability is required between the ideal and real world.
-In contrast, we require $(\kappa,\nu)$-indistinguishability~\cite{DBLP:conf/tcc/LindellP11} respectively~\cite{DBLP:journals/joc/LindellP12} to analyse the cheating probability more thoroughly.
+We now prove security using the real-ideal-paradigm~\cite{DBLP:journals/ftsec/EvansKR18}.
+In this paradigm a protocol execution is secure if it behaves the same as when the parties send their input to a trusted third party (the ideal functionality) which does the computation and provides them with the outputs.
+More formally, an environment should not be able to distinguish between an observation of the protocol with a possible adversary and a simulator interacting with the ideal functionality.
+More specifically, most of the time, computational indistinguishability is required between the ideal and the real world.
+In contrast, we require $(\kappa,\nu)$-indistinguishability to analyze the cheating probability more thoroughly.